nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-A student with the same Student ID already exists.
+A student with the same student ID already exists.

     * 1a1.
 TAPA shows an error message.

         Use case ends.

 * 1b.
-The Student ID of the student is not in the input command.
+The student ID of the student is not in the input command.

     * 1b1.
 TAPA shows an error message.